radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 ## Configure Additional Logs

 If you find that certain logs are missing from your search results, you may need to configure those log files.

+> Note that this feature is only available for Identity Data Management applications running version 8.1.3 or higher.

 To do this, click on the Application settings icon.

 ![image description](images/app-log-settings.png)